BrahimBadreddine/SQL_Data_Cleaning_Nashville_Housing/README.md

 It follows a Medallion Architecture (Bronze → Silver → Gold) to clean, transform, and structure raw housing data for analytics and reporting.
 The goal is to demonstrate data cleaning, transformation using SQL.

-Description: The dataset contains a list of houses that have been sold in Nashville between 2013 and 2019
+**Description**: The dataset contains a list of houses that have been sold in Nashville between 2013 and 2019

 ## 🏗️ Data Architecture